datarhei/gosrt/README.md

 packet:send:dump
 ```

-You run `make logtopics` in order to extract the list of topics.
+You can run `make logtopics` in order to extract the list of topics.

 # Docker